How to Train a Puppy: The First 8 Things You Need to Do

 Train your puppy: How to sit

 Teaching a puppy to sit or lay down may look like a fun trick, but it is actually a very valuable skill.
 Use the command “sit” to prevent your puppy from jumping on visitors, be respectful during meal times, and as a gateway to teach other useful skills such as “stay” and “come.”
 Once your adorable puppy grows into a 90-pound dog, you’ll be glad you have this command down.
+These are the secrets dog trainers won’t tell you for free.

 Train your puppy: To not bite